thiblahute/meson-website/Reference-manual.md

 - <tt>env</tt> environment variables to set, such as <tt>['NAME1=value1', 'NAME2=value2']</tt>
 - <tt>is_parallel</tt> when false, specifies that no other test must be running at the same time as this test
 - <tt>valgrind_args</tt> if the test is run under Valgrind, pass these arguments to Valgrind (and not to the executable itself)

+## Object methods ##

+Meson has several different object types that have methods users can call.
+This section describes them.

+### meson ###

+The <tt>messon</tt> object allows you to introspect various properties of the system.
+This object is always mapped in the <tt>meson</tt> variable.
+It has the following methods.

+- <tt>get_compiler</tt> returns an object describing a compiler, takes one positional argument which is the language to use, and one keyword argument, <tt>native</tt> which when set to true makes Meson return the compiler for the build machine (the "native" compiler) and when false it returns the host compiler (the "cross" compiler)